bkornpob/bkornpob.github.io/CV/CV-home.md

 <details>
 <summary>💰 Pay bills near me 💰</summary>

 <div class="info-grid">
   <div class="info-label">9/2025 - Now</div>
   <div class="degree-info">
-    <div class="degree-title">Outsource Specialist</div>
+    <div class="degree-title">Solutions Consultant | Specialist on Demand</div>
     <div class="institution">DR.KB</div>
-    <div class="dissertation">**Deliver high-impact solutions 💥 as an on-demand expert by channeling a unique superpower: the ability to see the "cosmic" big picture 🌌 while executing with tactical precision 🎯.** I parachute into complex challenges to drive measurable growth 📈, leveraging leadership forged in immense operations like Hubble and James Webb Space Telescopes.
-My role is to integrate 🤝 seamlessly into any team, fill critical gaps, and rapidly master new domains.
-I deploy my multi-faceted skillset — be it as an AI specialist 🧠, Scrum Master 🏃, or data analyst 📊 — to turn chaos into elegant, efficient solutions and ensure project success.</div>
+    <div class="dissertation">**Deliver high-impact solutions 💥 as an on-demand expert by channeling a unique superpower: the ability to see the "cosmic" big picture 🌌 while executing with tactical precision 🎯.** My role is to integrate 🤝 seamlessly into your team as a business partner.
+I fill critical gaps, and catalyze success, providing the right expertise at the right time ⏰.
+I leveraged leadership forged in immense operations like Hubble and James Webb Space Telescopes 🔭.
+I deploy my multi-faceted skillset, turn chaos into elegant, efficient solutions and ensure project success.
+AI specialist 🧠, Scrum Master 🏃, data analyst 📊, coach 📚, or event host 🎤 are examples of what I can offer.
+Get in touch to know more 💌.</div>
   </div>
 </div>